menu icon

 • Split the yarn into 2 balls (you really don't need much, just a couple arm spans of yarn) and double the yarn up so you will be working with 2 yarns not 1.
 Join the double stranded green yarn to one corner of the mouth and make a series of crochet chains.
 I made 150 chains, but you may need more or less depending on the length you are going for.
 Then join to the opposite side of the bag.
 Fasten off and weave in any yarn ends.

-• Now the crochet orca bag should be done.
-I hope you enjoyed the pattern!
+And now the crochet orca bag is done!
+I hope you enjoyed my crochet orca pattern ๐Ÿ™‚

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!